apache/ignite/assembly/libs/readme.txt

 ------------------------------------------------

 If you are using Maven to manage dependencies of your project, there are two options:

-- import one of four predefined GridGain editions
+1. Import one of four predefined GridGain editions
   - gridgain-datagrid-edition
   - gridgain-streaming-edition
   - gridgain-hadoop-edition
   - gridgain-platform-edition

-- or import individual GridGain modules a la carte.
+2. Or import individual GridGain modules a la carte.

 Importing GridGain Edition Dependencies